openline-ai/openline.ai/guides/integrations/google-workspace.md

 ![guide](@site/static/img/guides/google-workspace/google-6-create-service-account.png)

-8. Enter a name to identify the service account and fill in the Service account description field, then click `Create and continue`. **Copy the email address of the service account, as it will be used later.**
+8. Enter a name to identify the service account and fill in the Service account description field, then click `Create and continue`. **Copy the email address and Client ID of the service account, as it will be used later.**

 ![guide](@site/static/img/guides/google-workspace/google-7-service-account.png)